-Work Permit Cancellation Process in the UAE
+Work Permit Cancellation Process Under UAE Law

-Submit a cancellation request through approved Ministry of Human Resources and Emiratisation (MOHRE) channels
+- Submit a cancellation request through approved Ministry of Human Resources and Emiratisation (MOHRE) channels - Complete all required documentation - Settle any outstanding fines - Confirm that the employee has received all legal entitlements

 What Happens After Your Residency Visa Is Cancelled?